Skip to content

 FLOW Trial (NEJM, May 2024)Semaglutide 1.0 mgPlacebo

-Population3,533 adults with T2D + CKD (eGFR 25–75)
+Population3,533 adults with T2D + CKD (eGFR 25โ€“75)โ€”

-Reduction in major kidney events24% (HR 0.76)
+Reduction in major kidney events24% (HR 0.76)โ€”

-95% confidence interval0.66–0.88
+95% confidence interval0.66โ€“0.88โ€”

-eGFR decline slowed by~1.16 mL/min/1.73m²/yrbaseline
+eGFR decline slowed by~1.16 mL/min/1.73mยฒ/yrbaseline

-Trial stopped at3.4 years (early)
+Trial stopped at3.4 years (early)โ€”

-SponsorNovo Nordisk
+SponsorNovo Nordiskโ€”

 How GLP-1s may protect the kidneys

 Blood sugar control is the oldest part of the story.
-Chronically elevated glucose damages the tiny blood vessels inside the kidney's filtering units (the glomeruli), a process called glycotoxicity.
-GLP-1 receptor agonists lower blood sugar—that's their original FDA-approved reason to exist—so some kidney protection follows naturally from better glucose management.
+Chronically high glucose chews up the tiny blood vessels inside the kidney's filtering units (the glomeruli) โ€” a process called glycotoxicity.
+GLP-1 receptor agonists lower blood sugar, which is their original FDA-approved reason to exist, so some kidney protection follows naturally from better glucose management.

 Then there's weight.
-Excess weight raises intraglomerular pressure—the pressure inside the kidney's tiny filters—independently of blood sugar.
-The 10% weight loss observed in FLOW matters for the kidneys on its own terms, not just as a marker of overall health improvement.
+Excess weight raises intraglomerular pressure โ€” the pressure inside the kidney's tiny filters โ€” independently of blood sugar.
+So even the modest weight loss seen in FLOW (~3โ€“4 kg vs placebo) matters for the kidneys on its own terms, not just as a proxy for general health.

-But here's where it gets more interesting: GLP-1 receptors exist in kidney tissue.
-They've been found in the proximal tubule cells and in mesangial cells.
-This opens the door to direct anti-inflammatory and antioxidant effects that are separate from what's happening with weight, blood sugar, or blood pressure.
-The research on exactly how these direct effects play out is still being worked out, but the presence of GLP-1 receptors in the kidneys is established.
+Here's where it gets more interesting.
+GLP-1 receptors actually live in kidney tissue โ€” they've been found in the proximal tubule cells and in mesangial cells.
+That opens the door to direct anti-inflammatory and antioxidant effects, separate from anything happening with weight, blood sugar, or blood pressure.
+Researchers are still untangling exactly how those direct effects play out, but the receptors themselves are an established fact.
 Something is happening locally, not just systemically.

-Albuminuria—protein leaking into the urine, a marker of kidney damage—also decreased in the semaglutide arm of FLOW.
-That's a secondary finding, but albuminuria reduction has historically predicted slower progression to kidney failure, and it aligns with the primary endpoint data.
+Albuminuria โ€” protein leaking into the urine, a marker of kidney damage โ€” also dropped in the semaglutide arm of FLOW.
+It's a secondary finding, but albuminuria reduction has historically predicted slower progression to kidney failure, and it lines up neatly with the primary endpoint data.

 1. Blood sugar control (reduces glycotoxicity)